-Megafauna presents two shape-shifting creatures evolving in their ephemeral habitat.
-It portrays ever-changing landscapes, large hybrid animals interbreeding with fossilized plants, bleached corals, metallic structures, bones, and the ghosts of those who have disappeared.
-Megafauna invites the audience to witness cycles of transformation through movement, design and sound.
+Meta/fauna presents two shape-shifting creatures evolving in their ephemeral habitat.
+It portrays ever-changing landscapes, large animals hybridizing with fossilized plants, bleached corals, metallic structures, bones, and the ghosts of those who have disappeared.
+Meta/fauna invites the audience to witness cycles of evolution, transformation and extinction through movement, design and sound.
 Inspired by the writings of feminist cyborg Donna Haraway and extinction biologist Ben Kessler, we will question the dichotomies between humans and other species, nature and culture.
 How can we move sensitively on damaged land in an era of cyborgs?
 How do we orient through constant transmutations?
 With bodies composed of a multitude of “other” organisms (fungi, viruses, microbes), how do we blur the boundaries of the self?
 How can we embody the hugeness of geologic time?

 Concept Isabelle Kirouac

 Dancers/Stilt-walkers Isabelle Kirouac, Levana Prud’homme

 Designer Tamara Unroe

 Composer Stefan Smulovitz/Christopher Kelly

 We are grateful for the generous support of Canada Council for the Arts, the Dance Centre, the Shadbolt Arts Centre, the Moberly Arts Centre and École des Pionniers.